Trans-Olza: View of Victor S. Mamatey

-Another account of the situation in 1918–1919 is given by historian Victor S. Mamatey.
+Another account of the situation in 1918–1919 is given by Slovak-American historian Victor S. Mamatey.
 He notes that when the French government recognised Czechoslovakia's right to the "boundaries of Bohemia, Moravia, and Austrian Silesia" in its note to Austria of 19 December, the Czechoslovak government acted under the impression it had French support for its claim to Cieszyn Silesia as part of Austrian Silesia.
 However, Paris believed it gave that assurance only against German-Austrian claims, not Polish ones.
 Paris, however, viewed both Czechoslovakia and Poland as potential allies against Germany and did not want to cool relations with either.
 Mamatey writes that the Poles "brought the matter before the peace conference that had opened in Paris on 18 January.
 On 29 January, the Council of Ten summoned Beneš and the Polish delegate Roman Dmowski to explain the dispute, and on 1 February obliged them to sign an agreement redividing the area pending its final disposition by the peace conference.
-Czechoslovakia thus failed to gain her objective in Teschen."
+Czechoslovakia thus failed to gain her objective in Cieszyn."

 With respect to the arbitration decision itself, Mamatey writes that "On 25 March, to expedite the work of the peace conference, the Council of Ten was divided into the Council of Four (The "Big Four") and the Council of Five (the foreign ministers).
-Early in April the two councils considered and approved the recommendations of the Czechoslovak commission without a change – with the exception of Teschen, which they referred to Poland and Czechoslovakia to settle in bilateral negotiations."
+Early in April the two councils considered and approved the recommendations of the Czechoslovak commission without a change – with the exception of Cieszyn, which they referred to Poland and Czechoslovakia to settle in bilateral negotiations."
 When the Polish-Czechoslovak negotiations failed, the Allied powers proposed plebiscites in the Cieszyn Silesia and also in the border districts of Orava and Spiš (now in Slovakia) to which the Poles had raised claims.
 In the end, however, no plebiscites were held due to the rising mutual hostilities of Czechs and Poles in Cieszyn Silesia.
 Instead, on 28 July 1920 the Spa Conference (also known as the Conference of Ambassadors) divided each of the three disputed areas between Poland and Czechoslovakia.